Agency Logo

 ARE COLD SORES REALLY HERPES?

-Yes.
-Cold sores on your mouth are a symptom of the Herpes Simplex Virus-1 and can be transmitted to the genitals as well as the mouth.
+Technically, yes.
+Cold sores on your mouth are a symptom of the Herpes Simplex Virus-1 (HSV-1) and can be transmitted to the genitals as well as the mouth.
+However, most people refer to Herpes as Genital Herpes, which is caused by HSV-2.

 Back to Faq